Torekas/web_crawler/README.md

 Async, domain-aware crawler and RAG stack tuned for LLM/AI topics.
 Captures curated pages, builds a GPU-ready index, and serves sourced answers with short- and long-term memory.

-## What’s inside
+## What's inside
 - **Crawler**: Async fetch with polite delays, UA rotation, robots.txt respect, short-page guard, heuristic + optional LLM judge/verification, and a `requests` fallback when `aiohttp` fails.
 Deduped writes; seeds are re-visited each run for fresh links.
-Crawl summary logs visited/kept/skipped and output path.
+Seeds cover OpenAI, Anthropic, xAI, Mistral, DeepMind, Google AI, Meta, HF, Cohere, LangChain, LlamaIndex, Anyscale, Databricks, Microsoft, NVIDIA, AWS.
 - **Index**: SentenceTransformer embeddings (GPU preferred), chunking with overlap and minimum-word filtering.
 - **Chat**: Retrieval + recency re-rank + URL validation.
-Answers are prefixed with `Answer:` and include inline `[n]` citations plus a “References” block with titles, links, and fetched times.
+When a query looks newsy or the index is stale, it runs a live DuckDuckGo HTML search and scrapes top pages for fresh context.
+Answers are prefixed with `Answer:` and include inline `[n]` citations plus a References block with titles, links, and fetched times.
 Full answers are stored in long-term memory even if the UI truncates the display.
 - **Memory**: `data/memory_longterm.jsonl` keeps reflections and conversations; short-term memory grounds the current chat.

 ## Setup